gh-ozean/series-n-dataframe-intro/series/README.md

 ## Series is ndarray-like
 `Series` acts very similarly to a `ndarray`, and is a valid argument to most `NumPy` functions.
 However, operations such as slicing will also slice the index.

+## Series is dict-like
+`Series` is like a fixed-size dict in that you can get and set values by index label.

 ## References
 - [Series](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html#series)